s-amberg/cpla/week12/README.md

-# Exercise 12 - Exception Safety and PIMPL
+# Exercise 12 - Exception Safety and Pimpl Idiom

 In this exercise...